Psychological therapy for Personality Disorders

 Sufferers should always maintain close contact and supervision from medical personnel such as their GP or community mental health group.
 Private therapy should complement this provision, not attempt to replace it.

 NICE recommend psychotherapy, preferably twice a week for people with personality disorders.
 This is often provided as part of NHS care in times of crisis or acute presentation.
 In practice however many people suffering from personality disorders have to seek support via the private sector, especially if they are high functioning and not is a state of acute crisis (and thus are a priority).
+DBT is a frequently NICE recommended option.
+In fact DBT is considered the “gold standard” for under-controlled personality disorders, with RO-DBT an additional complementing model for overcontrolled cases.

 Psychotherapy often looks at the relationship between people with personality disorders and events, people, environments and relatonships, seeking to analyse, inform and psychoeducate the sufferer in order to allow them to function more normally and happily, and to enable them to relearn the maladaptive patterns.
 In effect the objective is to take the unhelpful pattern, and replace it with a new more productive and helpful pattern which enables the client to get their desired outcomes.